 Learn more about posters, videos, stickers and other ways to promote your event to your community.

 For more suggestions on how to support Code.org and the Hour of Code, visit Code.org/Help

 Try searching for local schools and call the principal/teacher/front office and ask how you can help.

 An in-person classroom visit usually lasts 60-90 minutes while a virtual classroom visit usually lasts 20-30 minutes.

-Code.org designs the Hour of Code tutorials as games and puzzles to engage students of all grade levels (K-12), boys and girls, from all backgrounds.
-Everyone, even adults can have fun playing our tutorials!
+Code.org and our partners design all the Hour of Code activities to engage students of all grade levels (K-12) from all backgrounds.
+Everyone - even adults - can have fun playing!

 Teachers will be searching for volunteers on our volunteer map.
 Try to make your profile as complete as possible to increase the chance that a teacher will select you.
 If you have a preference on how you’d like to volunteer, such as being a guest speaker or as technical support, please indicate that in the description of your profile.